-Desired ResultMeasurable statements ofAdvance stakeholder engagement and communicationsPurposeful and appropria engagement and commu ensuresdvancing stakeholder engagement practices and immunication strategies ensures our School is sponsive to local needs, increases stakeholder aderstanding of education matters and improvesMeasurable statements of Purposeful and appropria engagement and commu ensure: ate stakeholder nication strategies Indicators Indicators of achieving outcomes.
+Advance stakeholder engagement and F communications Outcomes Measurable statements of what FSD seeks to achieve.
+Purposeful and appropriate stakeholder engagement and communication strategies ensure: • stakeholder engagement improves decisions made and provides assurance, trust and confidence in the system. • communication provides assurance.
+Indicators Indicators of achieving outcomes.
 Measures demonstrate that stakeholders actively participate in engagement opportunities provided by the School.
 Stakeholder engagement informed decision making and education plans.
 Strategies Strategies are actions taken to achieve goals and desired outcomes.
 Strategy 1: Student Engagement - Students Matter Strategy 2: Staff Engagement - Connection and Well-Being Committee Strategy 3: Parent Engagement - Purposefully embed engagement components into in-person school events as we reintroduce these activities.
 Engagement of parents through school council meetings and activities on implementation and guiding future development of the Education Plan.
-Strategy 4: Community Engagement - Re-establish partnerships with community organizations that have been on hold for the past 16 months (user groups, town presentations, lemonade day, community field trips) Strategy 5: Communications - Revisit Communication Strategy from 5 years ago - Right thing, right time, right reason for communication.
-Measures and Targets Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented.
-Provincial Parent Involvement: Increase in percentage of teachers and parents satisfied with parental involvement in decisions about their child's education.
-Local Stakeholder Participation Rates: Increase in stakeholder (students, staff, parents & community) participation in a variety of engagement opportunities.
-Stakeholder Involvement: Evidence of stakeholders (students, staff, parents, community/business) communicating, collaborating, thinking critically, solving problems and having voice in education planning and decision making.
-Evidence of Principles and Practices that tell the story of learning and provides assurance of continuous improvement and student growth and achievement.
+Strategy 4: Community Engagement - Re-establish partnerships with community organizations that have been on hold for the past 16 months (user groups, town presentations, lemonade day, community field trips) Strategy 5: Communications - Revisit Communication Strategy from 5 years ago - Right thing, right time, right reason for communication. effect Provincial Parent Involvement satisfied with pare education.
+Local Stakeholder Part staff, parents & c opportunities.
+Stakeholder Involution parents, community planning and dec Evidence of Prince and provides assu- growth and achie o profession ciples and Practices that tell the story of learning urance of continuous improvement and student evement.
+In al learning evidence n evidence

-<section-header></section-header> Outcomes Measurable statements of what FSD seeks to achieve.
-Assurance has been achieved through: Building relationships.
-Engaging with education partners and stakeholders.
-Creating and sustaining a culture of continuous improvement and collective responsibility.
+<section-header><section-header><section-header></section-header></section-header></section-header> Outcomes Measurable statements of what FSD seeks to achieve.
+Assurance has been achieved through: • Building relationships. • Engaging with education partners and stakeholders. • Creating and sustaining a culture of continuous improvement and collective responsibility.
 Indicators Indicators of achieving outcomes.
 The School's Education Plan and Annual Education Results Report (AERR) represent evidence-informed decision making and continuous improvement.
 The School's Education Plan clearly identifies priorities and outcomes to be achieved, measures used to assess progress, and appropriate research and practice-informed strategies implemented to achieve priorities.
 In the AERR data is analyzed, local and societal context considered, insights developed and conclusions drawn to inform education plans.
-The School provides assurance to the government, local stakeholders and the public that they are fulfilling their responsibility for continuous improvement in student growth and achievement through provincial and local measures.
-Strategies are actions taken to achieve goals and desired outcomes.
-(Share 1 to 3 Strategies) 1.
-Support classroom-based collection and sharing of artifacts to support assurance reporting and telling the story of the growth and success of the school and students.
-2. Support teachers in using the collection of artifacts to design and plan for student growth.
-3. Share the story of the school with our community and gather the voice of all stakeholders.
-Measures and Targets Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented.
-Provincial Parent Involvement: Increase in percentage of teachers and parents satisfied with parental involvement in decisions about their child's education.
-Continuous Improvement: Increase in percentage of teachers, parents and students indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years.
-Overall Quality of Basic Education: Increase in percentage of teachers, parents and students satisfied with the overall quality of basic education.
+The School provides assurance to the government, local stakeholders and the public that they are fulfilling their responsibility for continuous improvement in student growth and Strategies Strategies are actions taken to achieve goals and (Share 1 to 3 Strategies) 1.
+Support classroom-based collection a to support assurance reporting and tel growth and success of the school and s 2.
+Support teachers in using the collection design and plan for student growth.
+3. Share the story of the school with our gather the voice of all stakeholders. nd sharing of artifacts lling the story of the students. n of artifacts to effect Provincial Parent Involvem satisfied with par education.
+Continuous Impr parents and stud jurisdiction have Overall Quality o achievement through provincial and local measures.
+Measures and Targets asures assess progress on achieving outcomes and the tiveness of strategies implemented. ent: Increase in percentage of teachers and parents rental involvement in decisions about their child's rovement: Increase in percentage of teachers, ents indicating that their school and schools in their improved or stayed the same the last three years. of Basic Education: Increase in percentage of s and students satisfied with the overall quality of